openhouse/photo-filter/project-guidelines.md

 ## Testing

 - Write unit tests for critical components.
-- Use a testing framework like Jest or Mocha.
+- Use testing frameworks like Jest (for backend) and QUnit or Ember CLI's testing tools (for frontend).
 - Automate tests using scripts (e.g., `yarn test`).
+- Ensure tests cover both frontend and backend functionalities.

 ## Deployment and Operations